SAMKE-glitch/my_sjango/ProjectDjango/Dockerconfig.md

 You can launch the application the same way you have previously in this project as well, through Launch Application and specifying port 8000.

-Alternatively, you can launch the application directly by clicking on this button.
+Alternatively, you can launch the application directly by clicking on this button

+Checker this link https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/django/ and see The code above will be run line by line.
+The FROM line indicates what base container image we want to build on, and in this case we want to use a python 3 image.
+You can find more details on how this code works here.